Workplace deviance: Psychological contract

 Employees often create a set of expectations about their workplace; people tend to make psychological contracts with their organizations.
-When his or her expectations are not met, the employee may "perceive a psychological contract breach by their employers".
+When their expectations are not met, the employee may "perceive a psychological contract breach by their employers".
 This "breach" of the psychological contract then presents potential problems, particularly in the workplace.

 Workplace deviance may arise from the worker's perception that their organization has mistreated them in some manner.
 Employees then resort to misbehaving (or acting out) as a means of avenging their organization for the perceived wrongdoing.
 Workplace deviance may be viewed as a form of negative reciprocity: "the tendency for an individual to return negative treatment for negative treatment".
 In other words, the maxim "an eye for an eye" is a concept that some employees strongly feel is a suitable approach to their problem.
 However, what is critical in understanding employee deviance is that the employee perceives being wronged, whether or not mistreatment actually occurred.